 Where quoted market prices are available in an active market, investments are classified within Level 1 of the valuation hierarchy.
 Level 1 investments include equity securities, mutual funds, and money market funds.
 If quoted market prices are not available, then fair values are estimated by using pricing models, quoted prices of securities with similar characteristics or discounted cash flows.
-Level 2 investments include equity securities with similar characteristics or discounted cash flows, corporate and other bonds, U.S. government securities, marketable alternative assets, inflation hedging, and opportunistic and other investments.
+Level 2 investments include equity securities, marketable alternative assets, inflation hedging, and opportunistic and other investments.
 In certain cases where Level 1 or Level 2 inputs are not available, investments are classified within Level 3 of the hierarchy and include corporate and other bonds and marketable and nonmarketable alternative assets.